The University of Maine System Procedures for Title IX Sexual Harassment

 In instances in which, the Complainant does not wish to file a formal complaint, the UMS Title IX Coordinator reserves the right to file a formal complaint.
 However, the UMS Title IX Coordinator would not become a Complainant or otherwise become a party in the formal complaint.
 The UMS Title IX Coordinator will inform the Complainant of this decision in writing, and the Complainant need not participate in the process further but will receive all notices issued under this process.

-Complainants are only able to file a Formal Complaint under this Policy if they are currently participating in, or attempting to participate in, the education programs or activities of the University, including as an employee.
-For complainants who do not meet this criteria, the University may utilize the existing policy in BOT 402.
+Complainants are only able to file a Formal Complaint under these Procedures if they are currently participating in, the education programs or activities of the University, including as an employee.
+For complainants who do not meet this criteria, complainants may still file a complaint under BOT Policy 402 and the appropriate procedures which are linked in BOT 402.

-Nothing in this process or BOT 402 prevents a Complainant from seeking the assistance of state or local law enforcement alongside the appropriate on-campus process.
+Nothing in this process or BOT 402 prevents a Complainant from seeking the assistance of state or local law enforcement separate from or alongside the appropriate on-campus process.